decentration/edgeware-node/Validating-on-Edgeware-(UI).md

 ## Requirements

 1. You should have balances in your `stash` (ed25519 or sr25519) and `controller` (ed25519 or sr25519) accounts.
-2. Instructions for setting up a node are [here](https://github.com/hicommonwealth/edgeware-node/wiki/Setting-up-a-Node) and you will need to
+2. Instructions for setting up a node are [here](https://github.com/hicommonwealth/edgeware-node/wiki/Setting-up-a-Node).
+You will need to additionally add the `--validator` flag to run a validator node.
 3. You should have a wallet, such as the `polkadot-js` extension, installed in your browser with the stash and controller keypairs.
 If you don't have it, get it [here](https://github.com/polkadot-js/extension).

-If you need to request a testnet EDG balance, ask on [Discord](1).
+If you need to request a testnet EDG balance, just ask on [Discord](1).

 ### 1. Install the Edgeware node

-Set up a live, fully-synced Edgeware node running with the `--validator` flag.

 If you are starting a validator node that needs to stay up, we recommend [following the default instructions](https://github.com/hicommonwealth/edgeware-node/wiki/Setting-up-a-Node) and [setting up monitoring](https://github.com/hicommonwealth/edgeware-node/wiki/Setting-up-monitoring).

-Then, you should go to the line where the edgeware executable is called in `/etc/systemd/system/edgeware.service`, and add the `--validator` flag.
+Then, you should go to the line where `target/release/edgeware` is called in `/etc/systemd/system/edgeware.service`, and add the `--validator` flag.
 Reload the service configuration and check to see the node has started properly:

 ```
 systemctl daemon-reload